seetadev/RoadOps/README.md

 2. Incident Dashboard: Manage and track your incidents  as a citizen along with sharing reviews and comments.
 Incident reporting, severity analytics and sentiment analysis using social media data for early stage detection and prevention of incidents.

-3. Real Time Alerts and Live Streaming: Real time alerts and live streaming using livepeer ethereum project for incident verification and quick action.
+3. Real Time Alerts and Live Streaming: Real time alerts and live streaming using open source streaming project for incident verification and quick action.

 4. Real Time Analytics: Analytics of the incidents with sentiment analysis and live incident reporting.  road safety eco-system.
 Health summary of the police staff, scheduling the staff.
 Reducing misinformation.